 A totally immersive experience

-Despite my best intentions, I’ve not yet had the pleasure of enjoying a game in the Yakuza series.
-So naturally I jumped at the chance to get a glimpse into the franchise by playing the new spin-off title.
-I’m definitely happy to say that Judgment more than exceeded my expectations coming in fresh to the Yakuza universe.
+To be honest, I’ve not yet had the pleasure of playing a game in the Yakuza series.
+So naturally I jumped at the chance to get a glimpse into the franchise by playing Judgment.
+I’m happy to say, Judgment more than exceeded my expectations coming in fresh to the Yakuza universe.

 It deeply reminds me of my first time playing Shenmue—another game centering around a slice of Japanese life.
 However, if Shenmue was a groundbreaking and revolutionary experiment title showing what games of its ilk might be capable of, Judgment is that dream fulfilled.
 There’s so much to see, do, and interact with in the world of Judgment, you may have to occasionally remind yourself that there is a main story to play.